 When we do that, what we do is we’re reminding them, “Hey, you want to get rid of this.
 This is all stuff that you are pushing out the door right now.”
 You know, frame that into their mind.
 Let them know, you know, they are already trying to take a hit.
 They just want out, right?

-Then when you say you don’t say, “Hey, can I get a deal?
+You don’t say, “Hey, can I get a deal?
 Hey, can you help me out here?”
-I say, “How far are you able to come down on it,” right?
+I say, “How far are you able to come down on it?”
 You’re putting it into the question that they are able to come down.
 It’s not a question of are you able to come down.
 It’s just how far are you able to come down.
 You can really build them up, prime them.
 Let them know that they have that power to come down on it.
 Let them know that they can get all this stuff out the door right now.

 The psychology of negotiating deals on FBA inventory

-Danny: I think, what is it, persuade, “Influence” by Bob Cialdini is probably a great jumping-off point if you’re looking for little things to say, little ways to weasel in there to help.
-Because, you know, even though we’re buying you have to remember you’re constantly selling.
+Danny: I read “Influence” by Bob Cialdini, which probably a great jumping-off point if you’re looking for little things to say, little ways to weasel in there to help your negotiating.
+Because even though we’re buying, you have to remember you’re constantly selling.
 Everyone is selling something.
 Usually, we’re used to thinking of selling as we are selling products or services in exchange for money.
 Here you’re selling money in exchange for product and you have to pump them up so that that money is worth more products than what they’re used to.

 The job that taught him to negotiate like a master

 So [with Amazon] I just sat down and thought, what’s the simplest way I can frame this?
-Because I mean, even like I said, it’s two sentences.
+It’s two sentences.
 It probably takes me maybe 15 seconds to say.
 And even then, I mean, I’ll get halfway through and I’ll see these managers, you know, start nodding and pulling out a book, pulling out a scanner, pulling out something because they already know where this is headed, right?
 So don’t overdo it.
 Just let them know why you’re there.
 Let them know what’s going on and let them do the rest.

-Peter: I think you said at one point that you pay full sticker price, like less than 10% of the time.
+Peter: I think you said at one point that you pay full sticker price less than 10% of the time.
 Is that right?

 Danny: Oh, definitely.

-You only get the inventory you ask for
+You only get the Amazon inventory you ask for

 Danny: I remember all that stuff I showed up at your place with.
 So it was just a small little Mom and Pop discount store in the middle of nowhere.
 I was literally driving down the road, I saw a sign and it’s U-turn in the park lot.
 And every single item, I was able to go to the owner and I was like, “Hey, what do you think about this?”
 And he’d be like, “I’ll take 70% off.”
 Every single thing.